Hannah Arendt

-Hannah Arendt married Günther Stern in 1929, but soon began to encounter increasing antisemitism in 1930s Nazi Germany.
-In 1933, the year Adolf Hitler came to power, Arendt was arrested and briefly imprisoned by the Gestapo for performing illegal research into antisemitism.
-On release, she fled Germany, living in Czechoslovakia and Switzerland before settling in Paris.
+In 1933, Arendt was briefly imprisoned by the Gestapo for performing illegal research into antisemitism.
+On release, she fled Germany, settling in Paris.
 There she worked for Youth Aliyah, assisting young Jews to emigrate to the British Mandate of Palestine.
-She was stripped of her German citizenship in 1937.
-Divorcing Stern that year, she then married Heinrich Blücher in 1940.
-When Germany invaded France that year she was detained by the French as an alien.
-She escaped and made her way to the United States in 1941 via Portugal.
-She settled in New York, which remained her principal residence for the rest of her life.
+When Germany invaded France she was detained as an alien.
+She escaped and made her way to the United States in 1941.
 She became a writer and editor and worked for the Jewish Cultural Reconstruction, becoming an American citizen in 1950.
-With the publication of The Origins of Totalitarianism in 1951, her reputation as a thinker and writer was established and a series of works followed.
+With the publication of The Origins of Totalitarianism in 1951, her reputation as a thinker and writer was established, and a series of works followed.
 These included the books The Human Condition in 1958, as well as Eichmann in Jerusalem and On Revolution in 1963.
-She taught at many American universities, while declining tenure-track appointments.
-She died suddenly of a heart attack in 1975, at the age of 69, leaving her last work, The Life of the Mind, unfinished.
+She taught at many American universities while declining tenure-track appointments.
+She died suddenly of a heart attack in 1975, leaving her last work, The Life of the Mind, unfinished.

-Her works cover a broad range of topics, but she is best known for those dealing with the nature of power and evil, as well as politics, direct democracy, authority, and totalitarianism.
-In the popular mind she is best remembered for the controversy surrounding the trial of Adolf Eichmann, her attempt to explain how ordinary people become actors in totalitarian systems, which was considered by some an apologia, and for the phrase "the banality of evil".
-She is commemorated by institutions and journals devoted to her thinking, the Hannah Arendt Prize for political thinking, and on stamps, street names and schools, amongst other things.